thierrygosselin/stackr/README.md

 This is the development page of the **stackr** package for the R software, optimized for *de novo* and population genetics.

 **Use stackr to:**
-* Read and modify *batch_x.sumstats.tsv* and *batch_x.haplotypes.tsv* files
+* Read and modify several output files produced by [STACKS] (http://catchenlab.life.illinois.edu/stacks/)
-* Transform the VCF file, *batch_x.vcf*, into a tidy format to visualise and filter summary statistics within R
+* Transform the **VCF file**, into a tidy format to visualise and filter summary statistics within R
 * Filters genetic markers based on: coverage (read depth, REF and ALT allele depth), genotype likelihood, number of individuals, number of populations, minor allele frequency (local and global), observed heterozygosity and inbreeding coefficient (Fis)
 * `ggplot2`-based plotting to view distributions of summary statistics and create publication-ready figures
 * Convert data into *genepop*, *genind*, *fstat*, *gtypes*, *betadiv* and *dadi* files or objects for easy integration with other software or R packages like [adegenet] (https://github.com/thibautjombart/adegenet), [strataG] (https://github.com/EricArcher/strataG.devel/tree/master/strataG.devel), [hierfstat] (https://github.com/jgx65/hierfstat), [pegas] (https://github.com/emmanuelparadis/pegas) and [poppr] (https://github.com/grunwaldlab/poppr)